tacman/msgphp/docs/cookbook/bundle-installation.md

         MsgPhp\SomeDomainIdInterface: some_type_name
 ```

 By convention any [Doctrine DBAL type] can be used.
-Additionally `uuid`, `uuid_binary` or `uuid_binary_ordered_time` are
-also detected.
+Additionally the following UUID types are detected as well:

+- `uuid`
+- `uuid_binary`
+- `uuid_binary_ordered_time`

 ### Default identifier type

-Configures a default identifier type name to use for all known identifiers provided by the bundle.
+Configures a default type name to use for all known domain identifiers provided by the bundle.

 ```yaml
 msgphp_<name>: